Skip to main content

-This service is run by the Ministry of Housing, Communities and Local Government.
+This service is run by the Ministry of Housing, Communities and Local Government (MHCLG).
 We want as many people as possible to be able to use this service.
-For example, that means you should be able to:
+This means you should be able to:

 • change colours, contrast levels and fonts